berkeleymt/berkeley.mt/content/about.md

 The contests that the Berkeley Math Tournament Group offers are:

-- **BmMT: Berkeley mini Math Tournament.** Offered in the fall, this "mini" tournament aims to instill an appreciation for mathematics in teams of advanced elementary or middle school students and to prepare them for future mathematical endeavors.
+- **BmMT: Berkeley mini Math Tournament.** Offered in the spring, this "mini" tournament aims to instill an appreciation for mathematics in teams of advanced elementary or middle school students and to prepare them for future mathematical endeavors.

-- **BMT: Berkeley Math Tournament.** The spring tournament offers teams of high school students the opportunity to share their interest in mathematics with likeminded individuals and to get a taste of the type of concepts studied in higher mathematics.
+- **BMT: Berkeley Math Tournament.** The fall tournament offers teams of high school students the opportunity to share their interest in mathematics with likeminded individuals and to get a taste of the type of concepts studied in higher mathematics.